fraserdominicdavid/geotech-pandas/docs/user_guide/index.rst

 introduces a topic, and discusses how :mod:`geotech-pandas` approaches the problem, with many examples throughout.

+Further information on any specific method can be obtained in the :ref:`api_reference`.

 If you're new to `pandas <https://pandas.pydata.org/>`__ in general, it is recommended to make yourself familiar with it first by heading to the `pandas documentation <https://pandas.pydata.org/docs/>`__.